bodo-ai/Bodo/docs/source/BodoSQL.rst

     - ``RIGHT (OUTER) JOIN``: returns all records from the right table, and the matched records from the left table
     - ``FULL (OUTER) JOIN``: returns all records when there is a match in either left or right table

-    Bodo SQL currently support inner join on all conditions, but all outer joins are only support on an equality between columns.
+    Bodo SQL currently supports inner join on all conditions, but all outer joins are only supported on an equality between columns.

 * `UNION`